ErikTromp/RBEM/README.md

 This is the original implementation of the RBEM (Rule-Based Emission Model) algorithm for sentiment analysis.
-Supports polarity detection and emotion detection (based on Plutchik's wheel of emotions) for multiple languages (currently: English, Dutch and German), with a focus on short texts.
+Supports polarity detection and for multiple languages (currently: English, Dutch and German), with a focus on short texts.
 For more info, see the papers below.

 Cite: